 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
+The DSLs will also be available, where possible, outside of these hours when matters of support or a child protection matter arises.

-In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary, through emailing via the email address given in Section 2 of this policy.
+In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary via mobile phone or email (head@breachwoodgreen.herts.sch.uk or dsp@breachwoodgreen.herts.sch.uk)

-When the DSL is absent, please contact school's Deputy DSL(s)
+When the DSL is absent, please contact school's Deputy DSL(s) (see table under Section 2).